Seek Returns logo

 SAIA currently does not pay a dividend, resulting in a yield of 0%.
 This is a common strategy for growth-focused companies that prioritize reinvesting earnings, though it may be less typical in mature, income-oriented sectors.

-AME vs. SAIA: A comparison of their Dividend Yield against their respective Industrial - Machinery and Trucking industry benchmarks.
+AME vs. SAIA: A comparison of their Dividend Yield (TTM) against their respective Electrical Equipment and Ground Transportation industry benchmarks.

 AME